-In the near-term outlook, the global imbalances should not be expected to return to the levels observed prior to the global financial crisis.
-However, even if the global imbalances do not edge up significantly in the near term, the underlying adjustment in international asset and liability positions would continue to move in a risky direction.
-The most recent wave of dollar devaluation has also been driven by other factors, including interest rate differentials between the United States and other economies, and growing concern about the sustainability of the public debt of the United States, half of which is held by foreigners.
-Measured by the exchange rate index of the dollar vis-à-vis the basket of other major currencies, the dollar has reached the lowest level since the 1970s.
+40. In the near-term outlook, the global imbalances should not be expected to return to the levels observed prior to the global financial crisis.
+However, even if the global imbalances do not edge up significantly in the near term, the underlying adjustment in stocks of international asset and liability positions would continue to move in a risky direction.
+The most recent wave of the dollar devaluation has also been driven by other factors, including interest rate differentials between the United States and other economies, and the growing concern about the sustainability of the public debt of the United States, 50 per cent of which is being held by foreigners.
+Measured by the exchange rate index of the dollar vis-à-vis a basket of other major currencies, the dollar has reached the lowest level since the 1970s.
 The depreciation of the dollar against the currencies of many emerging economies has also been significant.
-As a result, further (expected) losses of the book value of the vast foreign reserve holdings could trigger a crisis of confidence in the reserve currency, which would put the entire global financial system at risk.
+As a result, further (expected) loss of the book value of the massive foreign reserve holdings could trigger a crisis of confidence in the reserve currency, which would put the entire global financial system at risk.